ItaiAxelrad/open-spec/docs/specifications/5_Process Equipment/43_Process Gas and Liquid Handling, Purification, and Storage Equipment/432640 Vertical Turbine Pumps.md

 1. SUMMARY
    1. Provide and test vertical turbine pumps, motors, and appurtenances as indicated and in compliance with the Contract Documents.
-   1. Reference Standards
+   1. Reference Standards:
-2. American Society for Testing and Materials (ASTM)
+      1. American Society for Testing and Materials (ASTM)
-3. American national Standards Institute (ANSI)
+      2. American national Standards Institute (ANSI)
-4. American Society of Mechanical Engineers (ASME)
+      3. American Society of Mechanical Engineers (ASME)
-5. American Bearing Manufacturers Association (ABMA)
+      4. American Bearing Manufacturers Association (ABMA)
-6. Hydraulic Institute (HI)
+      5. Hydraulic Institute (HI)
-7. NSF International
+      6. NSF International
-8. National Electrical manufacturers Association (NEMA)
+      7. National Electrical manufacturers Association (NEMA)
-9. Quality Assurance
+2. Quality Assurance
    1. Manufacturer of pumps shall have a minimum of five (5) operating installation with pumps of the size specified and in the same service as specified operating for not less than five (5) years.
-10. Pump(s), complete with motor, necessary guards and all other specified accessories and appurtenances shall be furnished by the pump manufacturer to insure compatibility and integrity of the individual components, and provide the specified warranty for all components.
+3. Pump(s), complete with motor, necessary guards and all other specified accessories and appurtenances shall be furnished by the pump manufacturer to insure compatibility and integrity of the individual components, and provide the specified warranty for all components.
-11. The vertical turbine pump(s) specified in this section shall be furnished by and be the product of one manufacturer.
+4. The vertical turbine pump(s) specified in this section shall be furnished by and be the product of one manufacturer.
-12. Pump(s) are to be engineered and manufactured in accordance with the latest Hydraulic Institute and AWWA specifications for lineshaft turbine pumps.
+5. Pump(s) are to be engineered and manufactured in accordance with the latest Hydraulic Institute and AWWA specifications for lineshaft turbine pumps.
-13. Pump(s) to be factory tested per Section 43 01 00.
+6. Pump(s) to be factory tested per Section 43 01 00.
-14. Submittals
+7. Submittals
    1. See Specification Section 01 33 00 for requirements for the mechanics and administration of the submittal process.
-15. Product technical data as required in Specification Section 43 01 00 and including:
+8. Product technical data as required in Specification Section 43 01 00 and including:
    1. Acknowledgement that products submitted meet requirements specified.
    2. Annotated materials of construction.
    3. Dimensional drawings.
    4. Manufacturer's installation instructions.
-16. See Specification Section 11 01 00.
+9. See Specification Section 11 01 00.
-17. Shop Drawings:
+10. Shop Drawings:
     1. Detailed drawings including:
        1. Dimensions.
        2. Make and style.